kaustubhsant/CSC591-DevOps-Project/README.md

 For this goal, we are changing the build status to failure when

    1. any test cases fail
-   2. coverage goes below certain threshold
+   2. coverage goes below certain threshold(like 70%)
+   3. violations are more than 100

 and sending an email notification informing the developer to revert the changes.